G String Divas

 G String Divas is an American documentary series that aired on HBO.
 The show was filmed in 2000, and follows the lives of strippers working in a Bristol, Pennsylvania gentlemen's club.

 Overview

-The show has thirteen episodes and there were nine featured women: Miss Bunny, Jordan, Ginger, Cashmere, Joey, Chrissy, Silver, Summer and Angel.
+The show has 13 episodes and there were nine featured women: Miss Bunny, Jordan, Ginger, Cashmere, Joey, Chrissy, Silver, Summer and Angel.
 The premiere episode delivered a 7.7 share, or 3.4 million viewers.
 The show was produced and directed by Patti Kaplan, who also produced HBO's Real Sex series.
 The club featured on it, Divas International Club, was attached to a hotel, and was converted to a banquet facility shortly after filming ended.

-In one episode, the dancer Summer refers to a homicide case in which an obsessed customer killed his wife.
-The killer, Craig Rabinowitz, had become obsessed with her when she was dancing at another Pennsylvania strip club.
-The case was later profiled on an episode of Forensic Files, called "Summer Obsession", in which Miss Bunny, another of the performers from the HBO show, was interviewed.
+In one episode, Summer, one of the dancers, refers to a homicide case in which an obsessed customer killed his wife.
+The killer, Craig Rabinowitz, became obsessed with her when she was dancing at another Pennsylvania strip club.
+The case was later profiled in an episode of Forensic Files, called "Summer Obsession", in which Miss Bunny, another performs from the HBO show, was interviewed.